-Desquamative interstitial pneumonia is a type of idiopathic interstitial pneumonia.
-The vast majority of adult patients with desquamative interstitial pneumonia are smokers, who tend to develop the disease in their 30s or 40s.
+Desquamative interstitial pneumonia is a type of idiopathic interstitial pneumonia Overview of Idiopathic Interstitial Pneumonias Idiopathic interstitial pneumonias (IIPs) are interstitial lung diseases of unknown etiology that share similar clinical and radiologic features and are distinguished primarily by the histopathologic... read more .
+The vast majority of adult patients with desquamative interstitial pneumonia are people who smoke, who tend to develop the disease in their 30s or 40s.

 The disease tends to affect the lung parenchyma uniformly.
 The alveolar walls are lined with plump cuboidal pneumocytes; there is moderate infiltration of the alveolar septum by lymphocytes, plasma cells, and, occasionally, eosinophils.
 Alveolar septal fibrosis, if present, is mild.

 The most striking feature is the presence of numerous pigmented macrophages within distal airspaces, mistaken as desquamated pneumocytes when the disease was first described.
 Honeycombing is rare.
-Similar but much less extensive findings occur in respiratory bronchiolitis–associated interstitial lung disease (RBILD), leading to the suggestion that desquamative interstitial pneumonia and RBILD are different manifestations of the same disease caused by cigarette smoking.
+Similar but much less extensive findings occur in respiratory bronchiolitis–associated interstitial lung disease Respiratory Bronchiolitis–Associated Interstitial Lung Disease Respiratory bronchiolitis–associated interstitial lung disease (RBILD) is a syndrome of small airway inflammation and interstitial lung disease occurring in people who smoke.
+Symptoms include... read more (RBILD), leading to the suggestion that desquamative interstitial pneumonia and RBILD are different manifestations of the same disease caused by cigarette smoking.

 Desquamative interstitial pneumonia manifests with gradually increasing dyspnea and nonproductive cough.